Voyage of the Brooklyn Saints: Passengers

+Final preparations and departure

-At a farewell social gathering shortly before sailing, a prominent New York attorney and literary society president named Joshua M. Van Cott presented the group with 179 volumes of the Harper Family Library.
-The collection covered world history; a variety of cultures from Iceland to Numibia, Mesopotamia to Polynesia; biographies from Mohammed to Napoleon Bonaparte, martyrs of science, North American Indian orators and statesmen; narratives by world explorers; discussions of the Middle East and Far Eastern cultures; philosophy, morality essays, political and educational theories; natural history and science; economics, law, and literature.
+At a farewell social gathering shortly before sailing, a prominent New York attorney and literary society president named Joshua M. Van Cott presented the group with 179 volumes of Harper's Family Library, a collection covering topics including history, cultures, narratives by world explorers, philosophy, natural history, science, economics, law, and literature.
 With little else to occupy the passengers for six months, the books were widely circulated.
-According to a letter written three months into the voyage, every one of the volumes had been read before reaching the Juan Fernández Islands.
+According to a letter written three months into the voyage, every one of the volumes had been read before the ship reached the Juan Fernández Islands.